 IS THIS A KEY DECISION REPORT?

-Yes No x
+Yes No X

-If yes, when did it first appear in n the For ward Plan?
+If yes, when did it first appear in the For ward Plan?

 This is a Key Decision because:

 Wards/Parishes affected:

 How to Comment

-Should you have any comments on the issue that is being considered please contact either the relevant Officer or the Member of the Executive who will be taking the decision.
+Should you have any comments on the iss contact either the relevant Officer or the Naking the decision.

-Cllr Marion Ring
+Cllr Marion Ring Cabinet Member for Environment

-Cabinet Member for Environment E-mail: marionring@maidstone.gov.uk
+E-mail: marionring@maidstone.gov.uk